FirstEnergy's first goal is to generate and deliver power, but

 transmission business, strengthen the regulated utilities, and

-manage overall risk within the competitive business The core
+manage overall risk within the competitive business The core of

-billion in transmission investment opportunities across its system
+transmission investment opportunities across its system beyond

-In 2015, the company completed multiple transmission projects that
+In 2015, the company completed multiple transmission projects

-will further enhance electric service for customers throughout
+that will further enhance electric service for customers throughout

 northern Ohio.
 The new facilities are designed to ensure system